openharmony/ark_runtime_core/docs/runtime-debug-api.md

 1. Runtime doesn't patch apps' bytecode on the fly.
 Instead, it notifies the listeners when the PC of bytecode is changed.

 1. Runtime and debugger work in the same process.
-Debugger functionality is provided via shared library, the runtime loads when working in debugg mode.
+Debugger functionality is provided via shared library, the runtime loads when working in debug mode.
 Debugger works in its own thread and is responsible for thread management rely on it.
 Runtime doesn't create/destroy threads.

 ### Rationale